ukbendavies/PoshHive/Help/Get-HiveTopology.md

 # Get-HiveTopology

 ## SYNOPSIS
-Retrieves current representatin of your Hive Topology.
+Retrieves current representation of your Hive Topology.

 ## SYNTAX